-- The Department's database is independent of any other database in the LEAs or at the Department. - MEP staff in LEAs must notify the regional office of changes with student information and students who have moved. - The Department's MEP website has the information change form and departure form that must be completed and submitted to the regional offices as soon as a change occurs. - MSIX online move notification must be submitted through MSIX for each student or family that moves out of the district. - MEP staff in LEAs must notify the state office when records/transcripts from another state or country for a secondary age student are received

-- MEP staff in the LEAs will notified the state office when a secondary student completes a course on the block, semester, or summer, grades and credits granted during the semester. - MEP staff in the LEAs review the reports that are provided via the portal.
+- The GaMEP database is independent of any other database in the LEAs or at the Georgia Department of Education. - MEP staff in LEAs must notify the regional office of changes with student information and students who have moved. - The GaDOE MEP website has the information change/Departure form that must be completed and submitted to the regional offices as soon as a change occurs. - MSIX online move notification must be submitted through MSIX for each student or family that moves out of the district. - MEP staff in LEAs must notify the MEP State Data Coordinator when records/transcripts from another state or country for a secondary age student are received - MEP staff in the LEAs will notified the MEP State Data Coordinator when a secondary student completes a course on the block, semester, or summer, grades and credits granted during the semester. - MEP staff in the LEAs review the reports that are provided via the portal.
 Changes to student information may also be recorded on these forms and submitted to the regional offices. - Following these guidelines will ensure our database, is accurate and up to date.